Contract Functionality Implementation: General Information

 A contract item is an entity that includes at least one service (which is represented by a non-stock item that you have defined) as well as related information about pricing and provisioning.

-For more information, see Implementing the Contract Functionality: Contract Items.
+For more information, see Contract Item Creation: Contract Items.

 3. On the Contract Templates (CT202000) form, you create a contract template to provide all the settings to the contract, except for the customer name and location.
 The contract template provides basic settings, as well as those related to billing, refund, and renewal for a typical contract of the type.

-For more information, see Implementing the Contract Functionality: Contract Templates.
+For more information, see Contract Template Creation: Contract Templates.

 Creation of a Contract